frankvegadelgado/capablanca/README.md

 ```
 usage: cover [-h] -i INPUTFILE [-a] [-b] [-c] [-v] [-l] [--version]

-Approximating the Minimum Vertex Cover within a factor of less than sqrt(2) for an undirected graph represented by a Boolean
+Estimating the Minimum Vertex Cover with an approximation factor smaller than √2 for an undirected graph encoded as a
-adjacency matrix in a file.
+Boolean adjacency matrix stored in a file.

 options:
   -h, --help            show this help message and exit